Skip to main content

 How can you get involved in machine learning?

 As you can see, machine learning is much, much more than digital assistants and personalized playlists: it’s increasingly driving almost every important industry in the world.
-If you want to play a role in machine learning’s next chapter, check out our articles on the different jobs in artificial intelligence and machine learning to see what’s involved in being a machine learning engineer, data scientist, or AI software developer.
+If you want to play a role in machine learning’s next chapter, check out AIFwD’s articles on the different jobs in artificial intelligence and machine learning to see what’s involved in being a machine learning engineer, data scientist, or AI software developer.

 If you’re ready to take the next step down one of these career paths, the most common route is to get a bachelor’s degree in computer science, artificial intelligence, or machine learning.
-This will put you well on your way to becoming a machine learning engineer or data scientist, and you can check out our recommendations for some great bachelor’s programs to see if one might be a good fit.
+This will put you well on your way to becoming a machine learning engineer or data scientist, and you can check out recommendations for bachelor’s programs to see if one might be a good fit.
 You can also try a data science or machine learning bootcamp if you’re looking for a shorter-term option.

-Again, we have some great recommendations to help you make the best decision for you.
+Again, we have recommendations to help you make the best decision for you.
 If you already have a bachelor’s degree in a STEM field, you might consider applying to a master’s program in computer science, AI, or machine learning — and you guessed it, we have some programs we think you’ll love.